 Manila Travel Guide

-Why?
 Many who travel to Manila find that the cosmopolitan capital of the Philippines is the most exciting city in Asia, offering a blend of cultures, a good supply of historic sights and places to see, and famously friendly locals.
 It is an old city with a rich colonial and military history and some fantastic traditional sightseeing.
 Another plus for a holiday in Manila is that the city is as lively at night as it is during the day.
 A vacation in Manila is recommended for young, energetic travellers who enjoy sightseeing, shopping malls and plenty of after-dark activity in the city's infamous go-go clubs and wild nightspots.
 Manila may be smoggy, polluted and overcrowded but it is also lots of fun!

 Manila Cathedral © Philippines Department of Tourism